Our Impact

 With hands spread we lay the roots of the tree.
 People of all tribes under its shade

 Our seasonal workers have different cultures and speak different languages, but at Hortus they come together as whanau.
-We are lucky to employ men and women from Fiji, Indonesia, Nauru, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.
+We are lucky to employ men and women from Fiji, Indonesia, Kiribati, Nauru, Papua New Guinea, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.

 Our RSE Impact